CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 * Creating a database with SQL and storing data in it.
 * Inserting data into a database using SQL.
 * Retrieving data from a database using SQL.
-* Escaping

-Homework:
+* Escaping (who figured out how to insert my real name into the database?)

+Homework from last lesson:

 ![Hotel ER diagram](hotel-er-diagram.png "Hotel ER diagram")

-- did you do update?
+- Did you do update?
 - Did everybody finish hotel.sql so that it looks like the above diagram?
--
-- About those foreign key constraints that weren't being enforced on SQLite
+- About those foreign key constraints that weren't being enforced on SQLite -- enforce PRAGMA and version
-- review the concept of Foreign keys
-- review the schema for everybody
+- Did we understand foreign keys?
-- review if they have enough interesting data
+- Does everybody have enough data in their database?
+Between 5 and 10 rows per table.

 **What we will learn today?**

 - Why NoSQL why SQL?
 - Checking out a project and adding hotel.sql to the repo
-* How to install and run SQLite in node on your machine - setting up a development environment.
+- How to run SQLite *with node* on your machine - setting up a development environment.
-* How to read documentation (specifically: node-sqlite's documentation)
-* How to run a database query that retrieves tabular data in node express to an endpoint.
+- How to run a database query that retrieves tabular data in node express to an endpoint.
-* Inserting data from an endpoint.
+- Inserting data from an endpoint.
-* Updating data from an endpoint.
+- Updating data from an endpoint.
-* Handling unclear specifications.
+- Dealing with unclear user stories.
+There is a TRAP in one of these user stories we will be giving you today.
+- What is the difference between user story, use case and user acceptance test.

 ### SHOULD I USE SQL OR SHOULD I USE NOSQL?